lukebelliveau/react-fiber-implementation-notes/README.md

 ```
 - `scheduleTopLevelUpdate()` also accepts a `callback` argument, but it is null here.
 #### Execution
+- Retrieve the fiber's priority level for scheduling.
+  - In the real source, this also checks if the element is an async wrapper component.
+If so, it will return `LowPriority`.
+- Call `ReactFiberUpdateQueue.addTopLevelUpdate()`
+- Call `ReactFiberScheduler.scheduleUpdate()`
 ```es6
 const priorityLevel = getPriorityContext(current);
 const nextState = { element };